 16 Feet Early 1900's St. Lawrence Skiff

-Acquired from a Family on Summerland Island in the 1000 Ialnds this St. Lawrebnce Skiff is believed to have been built in the early 1900's and was fully restored in 2008.
+Acquired from a family on Summerland Island in the 1000 Islands this St. Lawrence Skiff is believed to have been built in the early 1900's and was fully restored in 2008.
 It was put in the water and used only once it was completed and has been sitting in a barn ever since.
 It is now ready for new owner and can be used with the set of oars that are included.
 The boat draws nicely in the water.

-This 17 foot, 1930's Dowset Cedar Rowing Skiff, built in Portland Ontario is a fine example of Canadian Craftsmanship.
+This 17 foot, 1930's Dowsett Cedar Rowing Skiff, built in Portland Ontario is a fine example of Canadian craftsmanship.
 The boat has all of it's original fittings intact and in excellent condition.
-Has one pair of oars
+Has one pair of oars.

 17 Feet 1964 Thompson Seacoaster